joakimk/hubreview/README.md

 * Evaluate if this is a good idea and something to keep
   * In that case reimplement the prototyped parts and refactor
 * See if a userscript can be used to report reviewed commits.
+* Fetch comment info somehow.
+Display which of your commits have comments.
+Be able to mark as read up to some time.
+  * Not needing to check email for review comments.

 ## Credits and license